algogz/questions/q/dop/aws-devop-pro-part2.md

 Explanation:

-Systems will always over-scale unless you choose the metric that runs out first and becomes constrainedfirst.You also need to set the thresholds of them etric based on whetherornot latency is affected by the change,to justify adding capacity instead of wasting money.
+Systems will always over-scale unless you choose the metric that runs out first and becomes constrained first.
+You also need to set the thresholds of the metric based on whether or not latency is affected by the change,to justify adding capacity instead of wasting money.

 http://docs.aws.amazon.com/AutoScaling/latest/DeveloperGuide/policy_creating.html

 </p></details><hr>

 ### QUESTION 162
 You need the absolute highest possible network performance for a cluster computing application.
-You already selected homogeneous instance types supporting 10 gigabit enhancednetworking, made sure that your work load was network bound,andputthe instances in a placement group.
+You already selected homogeneous instance types supporting 10 gigabit enhanced networking, made sure that your work load was network bound, and put the instances in a placement group.
 What is the last optimization you can make?

 - A. Use 9001 MTU instead of 1500 for Jumbo Frames, to raise packet body to packet overhead ratios.
 - B. Segregate the instances into different peered VPCs while keeping them all in a placement group, so each one has its own Internet Gateway.